• Skip to primary navigation

 Overhead view of a jar of chocolate mousse with a scoop taken out of it.

-Is this mousse dairy free?
+Is this mousse dairy free and gluten free?

 Why is my vegan mousse grainy?